SK27Jha/Global-Income-Inequality/README.md

 https://github.com/user-attachments/assets/11b69aab-ca47-4811-82bd-3d5c406304b1

 # 🌍 Global Income Inequality Dashboard

-An interactive and data-driven dashboard that visualizes **global income inequality trends (2000–2023)** across 200+ countries.
+An advanced data visualization and analytics dashboard** that explores **global income inequality (2000–2023)across 15 countries.
-Developed using **Python, Streamlit, Power BI**, and **Pandas**, this project provides powerful insights into income distribution, Gini Index variations, and the socio-economic gap between nations.
+Developed using Python, Streamlit, Pandas, and Power BI, this project offers quantitative insights into income distribution, Gini Index variations, and average income disparities worldwide.

 > “Inequality is not just about income — it’s about opportunity.
 This dashboard aims to make those differences visible.”